Computer-aided manufacturing (CAM):

 Fully digital manufacturing

-Hybrid manufacturing enables a gradual approach to digital fabrication: In this case, you create your previous plaster positive digitally by correcting the patient scan with the Mecuris3D Correction tool and modeling the functional form according using Mecuris3D Modeling.
+Hybrid manufacturing enables a gradual approach to digital fabrication: In this case, you create your previous plaster positive digitally by correcting the patient scan with the Mecuris3D Correction tool and modeling the positive model according using Mecuris3D Modeling.
 The digitally created functional form can be downloaded and sent to a manufacturing partner for milling or 3D printing.
 The final orthosis blank is then manufactured as usual by hand using the thermoforming process.

 Manufacturing methods in the digital manufacturing process